 - Participation in formal courses and in-service training sponsored by associations, business, government and industry.

-You may use Prior Learning Assessment to fulfill all degree / certificate graduation requirements except for the mandatory residency requirements* (generally speaking, a minimum of 25% of the credit requirements for a degree or certificate must be completed in residence at ACC).
+You may use Prior Learning Assessment to fulfill all degree / certificate graduation requirements except for the mandatory residency requirements.*

 Standards for awarding PLA credit: